rapodaca/dialect/src/manuscript.md

 The book chapter ascribes ambiguous meaning to detachments: "...
 In terms of the valence model being represented, the dot literally represents a bond of formal order zero: the atoms on either side of the dot are explicitly not bonded to each other." (p.
 88).
 The state of not being bonded and the state of having a zero-order bond are not necessarily equivalent.[@clark2011] To be clear, Dialect explicitly disallows the zero bond order interpretation of detachments and the dot character.

 SMILES assigns no explicit upper or lower bounds to numerical atomic attributes.
 These boundaries are nevertheless crucial for implementors, who often seek a data type just large enough to prevent underflow or overflow.
-For this reason, Dialect sets both upper and lower bounds on the following atomic attributes: isotope (0 <= value < 1000); charge (-10, < value < 10); virtual hydrogen ("hcount", 0 <= value < 10); and extension ("map", 0 <= value < 1000).
+For this reason, Dialect sets both upper and lower bounds on the following atomic attributes: isotope (0 <= value < 1000); charge (-10, < value < 10); and virtual hydrogen ("hcount", 0 <= value < 10).
 Although it might be argued that lower bounds on physical quantities such as isotope and hcount should be obvious in SMILES, the lack of specificity in SMILES forces implementors to complete work that should have been done by the language's creator.

 Dialect provides a few semantic clarifications not fully addressed in SMILES.
 A detailed algorithm for determining implicit hydrogen count is provided, together with the required valence table.
 Unlike SMILES, Dialect explicitly considers the case of computing implicit hydrogens on selected atoms.
 Dialect also provides detailed algorithms, absent in SMILES, for selection and deselection.
 These are based in graph theory rather than the ambiguous and overloaded chemical concept of "aromaticity" used in SMILES.
 Uniquely, Dialect introduces the concepts of "pruning" and "gratuitous selection."
 Neither the paper nor the book chapter indicate those bonds that can be promoted during deselection, but Dialect does.
 Finally, Dialect syntax is based on a formal grammar and tooling rooted in decades of computer science research, whereas SMILES syntax is based for the most part on imprecise natural language descriptions.